Learn What The Buddha Taught

 This seemed contrary to what The Buddha would teach.
 I had to admit, though, that after many years of “Buddhist” study I likely knew little of what the Buddha actually taught.
 Ultimately I left Tibetan Buddhism.

 I then spent some time simultaneously studying in the Zen schools (Zen, Chan, Soen) and in the New Kadampa Tradition sect.
 A few years into the NKT sect I found their teachings to have little to do with the teachings of the Buddha.
-The NKT seemed to have their own contrary philosophy by professing worship of a worldly deity, Dorje Shugden, and an intense hatred for the Dalai Lama.
+The NKT seemed to have their own contrary philosophy by professing worship of a worldly deity, Dorje Shugden, and an intense hatred for the Dalai Llama.
 Neither seemed consistent with the Buddha’s teachings.

 I then put my efforts into the various Zen schools, thinking that a less dogmatic or less mystical teaching may be more in line with what I could use to develop understanding.
 After extensive study, sesshin’s, and diligent practice, I found that I was still not developing understanding or finding anything that would likely lead me to understanding.
 I found nearly as much dogma and nearly as much mysticism in the Zen schools.
 The Four Noble Truths seemed to be treated more as an anachronism rather than the defining understanding of the Buddha’s teachings.